mathspp/mathspp/pages/03.workshops/_intro-python-genetic-algorithms/text.en.md

 ---
-title: Introduction to Python with genetic algorithms
 menu: Intro Python genetic algorithms
 ---

-# Introduction to Python with genetic algorithms

 The aim of this workshop is to introduce people to programming.
 Instead of introducing the concepts point-blank, we use genetic algorithms as a motivation for the concepts taught.